dhuss42/ft_irc/progress.md

 	11:19 -!- Nickname is already in use, choose another one 11:19 -!- Irssi: Connection lost to 127.0.0.1
 	11:19 -!- Irssi: Not connected to server
+[] possible to connect to server without providing password -> ""
+	-> is not connected but also not disconnected from server

 ### parssing
 [x] when password is empty string the client is able to connect with providing no password and also with "", but is never disconnected -> remains in limbo